-Carsten Ahrens (Germany):
+Carsten Ahrens (Germany)

-Carsten Ahrens is Professor Emeritus at the University of Applied Sciences Jadehochschule in Oldenburg, Germany, in the Faculty of Civil Engineering and Geoinformation.
-He is Vice-President of the World Council of Civil Engineers, Chairman of the World Federation of Engineering Organisation’s Solar Energy Group, and member of the Institute of German Engineers.
+Carsten Ahrens is Professor Emeritus at the University of Applied Sciences Jadehochschule in Oldenburg, Germany, in the Faculty of Civil Engineering, Geoinformation and Health Management.
+He was Vice-President of the World Council of Civil Engineers, Chairman of the World Federation of Engineering Organisation’s Solar Energy Group, and is member of the Institute of German Engineers.
 He is a member of the German DIN-institute’s Anti-Corruption working group and is Co-founder and Director of GIACC-Germany.
 He was Vice-President of the European Council of Civil Engineers.
 He has been initiator and co-ordinator of major projects, including the “European Civil Engineering Management“ course with 13 European partner universities, the “Hearing Technology and Audiology” course, and the SOCRATES Intensive Project “Ethics in the Built Environment“ and the SOCRATES Intensive Project “Project Management And Trenchless Technology“, both with 12 partner universities.
 He was a founding member as ZDI-representative of the German “Accreditation Society for study programs in natural sciences and information technology” (ASIIN).
-He has a PhD in physics, and is an expert in non-destructive material testing of primary nuclear power components.
+He has a PhD in physics, and was an expert in non-destructive material testing of primary nuclear power components.
 He undertakes research and activities in sustainable energy production, distribution and consumption.
 He has given lectures at numerous universities and conferences worldwide.

 Felix Atume was Secretary General of the Federation of African Organisations of Engineers, and member of the Anti-Corruption Standing Committee of the World Federation of Engineering Organisations.
 He was Registrar of the Council for the Regulation of Engineering in Nigeria, and is Senior Lecturer in Highways Engineering and Transportation with the Federal University of Agriculture, Makurdi, Nigeria.
 He was Chairman of the Nigerian Society of Engineers (NSE), Makurdi Branch, Executive Secretary of the NSE, Director of Benue State Rural Development Agency, and Honourable Commissioner for Works in the Benue State Executive Council.
 He is a Civil Engineer, and is Principal Partner of AD Team Ltd, Highways and Transportation engineers.
 He has an MSc in Highways Engineering and Transportation from Ahmadu Bello University, Zaria, an MBA from Benue State University, and is an alumnus of the Nigerian National Institute for Policy and Strategic Studies.
 He has received many awards of excellence from the Nigerian Society of Engineers, and helped draft the Nigerian Public Procurement Act.
 He organised several workshops on the Campaign Against Corruption in Engineering Projects in Nigeria.
 He is leading a major programme to train Nigerian engineers in ethics and is Chairman of the NSE Standing Committee on Ethics and Integrity Management.